 Namibia is one of the least densely populated countries in the world.
 This is due to the expansive tracts of desert and other natural phenomena that limit the spread of humanity.
-This means your group can find somewhere where you really feel like you are some of the first to ever tread that land.
+This means your group can find somewhere where you really feel like you have space to breathe.

 There is so much of Namibia worth preserving that it is no surprise that they are the first on the planet to incorporate environmental protection into its Constitution.
 Help support and bring more money into a system deserving of our help.

 While most people will take a trip to Italy or London at some point in their life, others desire to venture somewhere a little less tame, something with a little more adventure to it.
 Namibia is both a comfortable destination and one very few outside of the well researched really have on their radar.